Hidden time-nonlocal Floquet symmetries: Numerical computation of the symmetry operator

 While we have already proven that for any integer detuning $\epsilon = n\Omega$, a hidden parity exists, its analytical calculation becomes increasingly tedious for larger $n$.
 For a numerical solution, one may follow the scheme derived above and numerically iterate the recurrence relation \eqref{recurrence_lambda}.
 This will provide the Fourier coefficients $\lambda_k$ and $\mu_k$, and eventually $Q(t)$.
 Here, however, we follow a different route, because it is instructive to obtain the Fourier coefficients $Q_k$ directly from the Floquet modes.
 Moreover, such numerical solution is not restricted to the two-level system and, thus, hints on how to compute time-nonlocal symmetries for other systems.

 To this end, we start from Eq.~\eqref{numQ} and write the Fourier components of $Q(t)$ in the form

-where the operators $\Pi_{\nu,k}$ the Fourier components of $\Pi_\nu(t)$ defined in Sec.~\ref{sec:LRI}.
+where the operators $\Pi_{\nu,k}$ are the Fourier components of $\Pi_\nu(t)$ defined in Sec.~\ref{sec:LRI}.
 These can be expressed in terms of the sidebands of the Floquet modes as $\Pi_{\nu,k} = \sum_{k'} (-1)^{k'} \ket{\phi_{\nu,k'+k}}\bra{\phi_{\nu,k'}}$.
 The sum is restricted to $d$ non-equivalent Floquet modes, where $d$ is the dimension of the Hilbert space.
 While the $\Pi_{\nu,k}$ depend on the choice of the Brillouin zone, it is crucial that the resulting operator $Q(t)$ is independent of this arbitrariness.

 The analytical insight gained so far suggests the need for a break condition.
-We therefore assume that the Fourier coefficients $Q_k$ in the expansion \eqref{numQ1} vanish when $|k|$ exceeds some \textit{a priori} unknown value.
+We therefore assume that the Fourier coefficients $Q_k$ in Eq.~\eqref{numQ1} vanish when $|k|$ exceeds some \textit{a priori} unknown value.
 This assumption leads to an overdetermined set of homogeneous linear equations for the coefficients $j_\nu$, which in general admits only the trivial solution $j_\nu=0$.
 A non-trivial solution for the $j_\nu$ can then exist only if a time-nonlocal symmetry is present.
 In that case, such a solution can be obtained from any subset of $d$ equations with sufficiently large Fourier index, while the remaining equations may be used for consistency checks.
 Since the system of equations is homogeneous, the solution is determined only up to an overall sign (or, more generally, a phase factor).
 As in the analytical construction, this residual freedom must be fixed in a unique manner.
 Based on the considerations above, this can be achieved by choosing the only non-vanishing matrix element of $Q_k$ with the largest index to be real and positive.
+For details of the implementation of the numerical scheme, see Appendix~\ref{app:numerics}.

 To verify the existence of a hidden time-nonlocal symmetry also for $\epsilon=n\Omega$ with $n>1$, we have computed the Floquet modes for various integer detunings by diagonalizing the Floquet Hamiltonian.
 To find $Q(t)$, we have computed the $\Pi_{\nu,k}$ and have determined the parities $j_\nu$ as described in the last paragraph.
 Then for each Floquet mode, we have evaluated Eq.~\eqref{j} at time $t=0$ to obtain the parity of each mode, including all equivalent ones.
 The corresponding expression in Sambe space, Eq.~\eqref{jsambe}, has been used for confirmation.
 Figure~\ref{fig:spectra} shows the resulting spectra, where again the color of the curves refers to the value of $j_\nu$.
 Within numerical precision it assumes the values $\pm 1$.
 Besides verifying our conjecture for the crossings, this also demonstrates that our numerical approach is reliable even for rather large integer detunings.